aseedb/synaptic_tomo_ms/manuscript.md

 The 4K mutant has a decreased energy barrier to membrane fusion and causes constitutively active exocytosis, whereas the 4E mutant shows a decreased exocytotic activity because of a higher energy barrier to membrane fusion.
 Both mutants had a significantly decreased proximal SV occupancy (Figure {@fig:vesicle_distribution}A).
 In the case of the 4K mutant, this was probably due to the high frequency of spontaneous exocytosis.
-On the other hand, the 4E mutant, because of its additive negative charges, tends to repel SVs from the PM (Figure {fig:vesicle_distribution}C}, which can explain their decreased proximal occupancy.
+On the other hand, the 4E mutant, because of its additive negative charges, tends to repel SVs from the PM (Figure {@fig:vesicle_distribution}C}, which can explain their decreased proximal occupancy.
 *** I honestly don't know whether charges can repel each other when they are sufficiently far appart that water moleculas fill the smace between them and screen the charges.
 I't ok to leave it as a possibility.
 Another possibility is that the function of SNAP25 is affected.
 This is what I think is more likely based on our (still unfinished) manuscript. ***
 Over a narrow distance range, around 75 nm, SV occupancy of both mutants was significantly higher than that of the WT.
 Further away, SV occupancy was most significantly lower for the 4E mutants than for the WT.